 9.42 Element defragmentation

 Elements which have had their information fields fragmented are those that are followed by one or more Fragment elements.
-To reconstruct the original data the chunk of data from the leading element is concatenated, in order, with the chunks of data from the series of Fragmented Data field of Fragment elements that follow it.
+To reconstruct the original information,the portionof data from the leading element is concatenated, in order, with the portionsof informationfrom the series of Fragmented Data field of Fragment elements that follow it.
 The defragmentation procedure finishes when any element other than a Fragment element is encountered or the end of the MMPDU is reached.

 References: